 Elective courses cover a wide variety of subjects and include employment discrimination, contract drafting, intellectual property, education law and a number of courses in health and patent law.

-Concord’s Legal Analysis and Writing (LAW) course is an intensive practicum that requires students to draft and redraft the documents that are the “bread and butter” of a law practice.
-The course also includes a Moot Court competition conducted via conference call.
+Concord’s Legal Analysis and Writing (LAW) courses are intensive practicums that require students to draft and redraft the documents that are the “bread and butter” of a law practice.
 Students may elect to further hone their trial skills in the advocacy elective course, which includes demonstrations of effective technique and provides the opportunity for student practice via individually critiqued videotaped sessions.
 Students may also take Oral Argument Training and Practice.